 Since 1970, McDonald’s has been ringing in St. Patrick’s Day with its Shamrock Shakes.
 This mint-flavored, vanilla-soft-serve-based drinkable dessert comes with whipped topping and a cherry on top.
-We love how the Shamrock Shake delivers all the cool, minty, creaminess of old-school Butter Mints, except you can shamelessly pair it with a burgers and fries.
+We love how the Shamrock Shake delivers all the cool, minty creaminess of old-school butter mints, except you can shamelessly pair it with a burger and fries.

 How to Make a Copycat McDonald’s Shamrock Shake